smart-data-models/dataModel.KeyPerformanceIndicator/keyPerformanceIndicator/doc/spec_ES.md

       description: 'For informative purposes, the business target to which this KPI is related to.'
       type: Property
     calculatedBy:
-      description: ' The organization in charge of calculating the KPI.'
+      description: 'The organization in charge of calculating the KPI.'
       type: Property
     calculationFormula:
       description: 'For informative purposes, the formula used for calculating the indicator.'